 A second tip is to tailor your forms by hiding potentially unnecessary questions at the start of the user journey, instead revealing them through progressive disclosure only if and when needed.
-For example, if members are required to select a local branch, visual clutter could be reduced by initially presenting a list of regions, then displaying only the relevant branches once a particular area is selected.
+For example, when students are required to provide details of course modules, visual clutter could be reduced by initially presenting a list of degree subjects, then displaying only the relevant course modules once a particular subject is selected.

-Progressive disclosure can also be used with reference to logged-in members who likely shouldn't have to answer the same questions as new users.
+Progressive disclosure can also be used with reference to logged-in users (such as those following a particular online education programme, or using a professional development tool) who likely shouldn't have to answer the same questions as new users.
 In these cases form length should be kept to an absolute minimum by displaying details as static text and not including fields unlikely to need updating such as 'Date of birth' and 'Gender' (as in the following example).